CiscoDevNet/data-center-development/nx-os/splunk_nx-os/README.md

 # Splunk Telemetry and NX-OS

-<NOTE> I wasn't able to install the Splunk Universal Forwarder in Guestshell on NX-OS running on Cisco Modeling Labs due to lack of disk space <NOTE>
+> **Note:** I wasn't able to install the Splunk Universal Forwarder in neither the Guestshell nor Bash on NX-OS running on Cisco Modeling Labs due to lack of disk space.
+However, I wanted to share this with you in case you have a non-CML instance of NX-OS you want to add Splunk Telemtery to.

 Splunk is a web-based data collection, analysis, and monitoring tool.
 Splunk Enterprise helps you gain valuable operational intelligence from your machine-generated data.
 It comes with a